lucas-mior/brn2/cbase/c-format.md

       do_only_one_thing();
   ```

-## Parentheses
+## Parenthesis

-Complex `if` conditions must have parentheses around each subexpression:
+Complex `if` conditions must have parenthesis around each subexpression:

 ```c
 // bad